KPBX-FM

-KPBX-FM (91.1 MHz) is a non-commercial, listener-supported, public radio station in Spokane, Washington.
+KPBX-FM (91.1 FM) is a non-commercial, listener-supported, public radio station in Spokane, Washington.
 It airs news, talk and information programs on weekday morning and afternoon drive times, with a mix of music shows featuring classical, jazz, blues, folk and other genres the rest of the day, and the BBC World Service overnight.
 KPBX-FM, along with sister stations 91.9 KSFC and 90.3 KPBZ, are owned and operated by Spokane Public Radio.

 KPBX-FM is a Class C station.
 It broadcasts with an effective radiated power (ERP) of 56,000 watts.
 Its transmitter tower is off East Henry Road in Spokane Valley.
 Through seven full-power repeaters and six translators, it reaches listeners in eastern Washington, northeastern Oregon, northern Idaho, western Montana and southern British Columbia.

 History

 Early years

 The station traces its history to a ten-watt transmitter.
 It was erected in the early 1970s at the home of George Cole in the South Hill neighborhood of Spokane.
 It broadcast various kinds of music eight hours a day from 5 p.m. to 1 a.m.
 In 1974, David Schoengold, a record store owner and law school student, took over the station from Cole and expanded its broadcast schedule to 24 hours a day.
 It became very popular, with people waiting at all hours of the day to go on the air.
 It also gained the attention of National Public Radio, since Spokane had no NPR network affiliate.
 NPR sent tapes of All Things Considered to the station, hoping the program might be carried.
 The nearest NPR station in the area was KWSU in Pullman, which was difficult for Spokane listeners to pick up.

 Schoengold wanted a better station for the area, so he formed the Spokane Public Broadcasting Association to raise funding for a full-power public radio station.
 The 10-watt transmitter went off the air at the suggestion of one of Schoengold's friends in order to make it easier to raise the money.
 Getting the required funding took longer than expected, in part because the board was committed to keeping the proposed station as a community license.
 While linking up with a local nonprofit or an educational institution would have provided greater security, many board members believed that it would have also compromised the station's ability to program potentially controversial content.

 On August 4, 2025 KPBX-FM rebranded as "SPR News" with news and talk programming.